-*Except during periods of spill when the ITS will be operated if available, as defined in section 2.2.2.
+*Except during periods of spill when the ITS will be operated if available, as defined in section 2.2.2 (3 gates on Unit 1 and 3 gates on Unit 18).

 Juvenile Fish Passage Season (April 1 – November 30).

 Measure gatewell drawdown a minimum of once per week, and more frequently, three times per week or more, as needed during high debris periods.
 Clean trashracks as flow conditions dictate, or when drawdown in gatewell slots exceeds 1.5'.
 To determine if there is debris buildup on the trashracks between June 1 and June 15, inspect three units across the powerhouse that have the most prior operation and will not interfere with sluiceway operation.
 If so, trashracks will be raked.
 All trashracks can be raked using the Hammerhead crane.